-Assessment takes the form of coursework assignments with the exception of Unit 1 which is a computerbased test assessed externally.
+Assessment takes the form of coursework assignments except for Component 3 which is n externally sat examination.
 Each unit has its own assessment criteria and is graded on a scale of pass, merit or distinction.

 Coursework is made up of written work, videos, video annotation, and presentations.